 The best thing about learning a language though is that you begin to think differently, as conditioned by the language which is a reflection of the culture.
 Japanese culture is refined in its detail for all things, but also its simplicity and efficiency.
 Learning this language has certainly influenced my way of thinking for the better.
 That’s a good reason enough to learn Japanese!

 Why Japanese is easy to learn

 The are no accents in the Japanese language (unless you go to some place totally remote and cut off.)
 This makes it a lot easier to hear and speak.

 The language is largely inference based meaning when you speak it, you don’t need to worry about constructing perfect grammar to get your point across.
-When speaking with inferences, you can easily carry on conversations without having to be perfectly “fluent.”
+When speaking with inferences, you can easily carry on conversations with ease.

-The best way to learn any language is through immersion but if you can’t move to Japan, the next best thing is to use Japanese Pod 101.
-Even if you do live in Japan, Japanese Pod 101 is insanely useful.
-I actually used it when I lived there to supplement my learning.
+The best way to learn any language is through straight up immersion but if you can’t move to Japan, the next best thing to do is to use Japanese Pod 101.
+Even if you don’t live in Japan, this podcast is insanely awesome.
+You’ll pick up more from these conversations than actually living there!

 In addition to Japanese Pod 101, if you’re looking to become fluent then obviously you’ll need to learn how to read Japanese.
 Learning to read Japanese is a bit harder, only because you need to master a great number of Kanji to fully be able to read it.

 The Japanese language consists of two alphabets, Hiragana and Katakana.
 Katakana is the alphabet strictly reserved for foreign words.